octave0694/git-cheat-sheat/git-cheat-sheet.md

 [git show](https://git-scm.com/docs/git-show)

 ##### Git log and show
 `git log` show the commit history of the repository.

 ##### Git show
-`git show [commit-hash]` show details about a specified commit
+`git show [commit-hash]` show details about a specified commit.

 ### 🪄 Sync with remote repository 🪄
 For more details, check the official documentation links bellow: